BUYING THE TRUTH

 They believe God loves them in a human manner and is hovering over them like a kindly grandfather, ready to give them their every desire.
 The truth is, horrible days are ahead for the Christians in the United States of America.

-<MI>Taking things for granted without asking the Lord.<D> This is how Joshua was deceived.
-He took the word of the Gibeonites without going to the Lord.
+Taking things for granted without asking the Lord.
+This is how Joshua was deceived.
+He took the word of the Gibeonites for granted without going to the Lord.
 Yet the Lord had been speaking to Joshua about the details of entering the land.
 But Joshua became careless and did not look to the Lord on this occasion.

 Let none of us take anything for granted but seek the Lord for every detail.
-I believe it was Jessie Penn-Lewis who remarked that when we begin to doubt an experience we have had, that very doubt may be the beginning of light.
+I believe it was Jessie Penn-Lewis who remarked that when we begin to doubt an experience we have had, the doubt itself may be the beginning of light.
 We hardly can be too careful in the present hour.
 We must pray about everything!

 Favorite beliefs.
 First of all, when emphasizing our favorite beliefs, we need to ask ourselves, do my favorite doctrines and terms lie clearly in the New Testament?
 Are they of the bulk of the admonitions of the Apostles or are they scarcely mentioned?